hadashiA/VitalRouter/README.md

         // Do something ...
     }

-    // This is called when a FooCommand is published. public async UniTask On(BarCommand cmd)
+    // This is called when a BarCommand is published. public async UniTask On(BarCommand cmd)
     {
         // Do something for await ...